Back to Song Library

 Can I play He's a Pirate on this page?

 Yes.
-This He's a Pirate page keeps the fingering chart, 6/8 phrase layout, and G note center easy to follow while letting you switch between the supported ocarina, recorder, and tin whistle views.
+This He's a Pirate page keeps the fingering chart, 6/8 phrase layout, and G note center easy to follow while letting you switch between the supported instrument setups on the page.

-Which note view should I use for He's a Pirate?
+Should I use letter notes or numbered notes for He's a Pirate?

 Letter notes are usually the faster default for pulse-based practice, while numbered notes stay available whenever you want a more familiar number reference.